 Forgetting the Dollar Unit

 Another pitfall is forgetting that the result is a count of coins, not a dollar amount.
-If you end up with 20, that’s 20 dimes, not $2.00.
-The dollar figure is already baked into the calculation; the answer tells you how many of those coins you need.
+In practice, if you end up with 20, that’s 20 dimes, not $2.
+00. The dollar figure is already baked into the calculation; the answer tells you how many of those coins you need.

 Overcomplicating